Sesame chicken

 200g lean minced pork, chicken or prawns

-2 spring onions, very finely chopped
+2 spring onions, very finely chopped1 clove garlic, grated

 1" fresh ginger, peeled and grated